 16.4 Employees: For a period of six (6) months following the termination or expiry of our contract with you for any reason, you must not, directly or indirectly, solicit, or offer employment or engagement to, or employ or engage, any employee or independent contractor who worked for us or on our behalf in connection with our contract with you in the immediately preceding twelve (12) months.

-16.5 Publicity: We may identify you as one of our customer’s in any marketing and publicity we issue.
+16.5 Publicity: We will not, without your prior written consent, identify you as one of our customer’s in any marketing and publicity we issue.

 16.6 Events outside our reasonable control: We shall not be liable for, or be deemed to be in breach of our contract with you as a result of, any delay in performing or failure to perform any of our obligations under our contract with you where that delay or failure is caused by any circumstances beyond our reasonable control.